genema/RFCN-ALL-IN-ONE/README.md

 * python ./tools/rfcn_all_in_one_.py

 ## Evaluating models: get mAP and recall
-* change the path to your .so lib in lib/fast_rcnn/test_net.py
+* change the path to .so lib in lib/fast_rcnn/test_net.py

+You can compile your own shared lib or use my lib.It was compiled with cuda8,cudnn5,arch61.It have been tested using Titan Xp， 1080 Ti and 1070.

 after that
 * python ./tools/test_net [see arg_parse()] --type yolo/rfcn